zhelenskiy/Kotcell/README.md

 ### Code support
 * `this` is a `Region` for the code in it.
-* Code highlighting and autocompletition should work during edition.
+* Code highlighting and auto-completion should work during editing.
 * Code from the cell is private by default to motivate not to depend on its changes
-* There are also a common code for each sheet that is visible only from its regions.
+* There is also a common code for each sheet that is visible only from its regions.
 * There is also a common global code for the whole document.
 * There are 2 approaches:
   1. Code is compiled into `.jar` files.
 Each region with code has its `.jar`.
-You need to redownload classes with the same classloader because otherwise same classes would be recognised as different.
+You need to redownload the classes with the same classloader because otherwise the same classes would be recognised as different ones.
 Proxies should be used to determine who depends on who in runtime.
 So if you use some property of a region, you would use a proxy instance that would memoize the dependency existence.
-Scripts are recompiled sequently to be able to find the loops.
+Scripts are recompiled sequentially to be able to find the loops.
   2. Use incremental compilation.
-It is more convenient but has a problem that all not compiled code needs to continue working during the recompilation of other part.
+It is more convenient but has a problem that all not compiled code needs to continue working during the recompilation of other parts.
-* Libraries can be downloaded from scripts in cells or from Settings of the app.
+* Libraries can be downloaded from scripts in cells or Settings of the app.
 * The should be preloaded libraries that contain different economics functions and some other helpful ones.
 * Safety is expected to be guaranteed by policy files.
 There should be a good UI to choose permissions or to add some custom ones.
 * Default policy should forbid everything.
-* It should be possible to specify policy for some projects
+* It should be possible to specify a policy for some projects
-* It should be possible to add certificate verifying to the autors and choose the policy depending on the author.
+* It should be possible to add a certificate verifying to the authors and choose the policy depending on the author.
 * There should be an ability to set some periodic actions.
-* There should be ability to stop all evaluating scripts.
+* There should be the ability to stop all evaluating scripts.

 ## Extra feature
 * There should be a way import Excel files.

 ## Problems
 * One of the main problems was slow compilation (comparing to interpretable languages with zero-time compilation).
-But it was solved by using code type only when it is actually coe, not data.
+But it was solved by using code type only when it is a code, not data.